qarayahya/nivaro/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Fixed mobile preview issue in the footer.

 = 1.0.2 =
 * Replaced logos with CC0-licensed images
 * Applied unique prefixes to avoid conflicts in the public namespace